abhijitpai000/retail_summer_sales/README.md

-# E-commerce Summer Sales: How well a product is likely to sell.
+# E-commerce Summer Sales: How well a product is likely to sell using ML.
-Understanding how well a product that is published on the E-Commerce platform Wish is going to sell using Machine Learning.

 ### Overview:
 In this study, I extracted 10 significant features out of 43 provided in the dataset and trained a Linear Regression model that predicts "units_sold" of products.